chadulous/PixelVision8wiki/GameData_ChipProperties.md

 ## Storage

-The second group is the storage.
+The second group makes up the storage properties.
 These properties are responsible for how much data can be stored in a PV8 game.
 This group is comprised of the following properties:

 <table>
   <tr>